F5Networks/f5-declarative-onboarding/docs/declarations/bigiq-examples.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This example also uses a Purchased pool, but without a route to the BIG-IP.

 For unreachable devices (with no route to BIG-IP), BIG-IP credentials are not required.
-Instead, you must explicitly indicate the platform on which the device runs (the **hypervisor** field) as Declarative Onboarding cannot automatically detect the value at this time.
+Instead, you must explicitly indicate the platform on which the device runs (the **hypervisor** field) as BIG-IP Declarative Onboarding cannot automatically detect the value at this time.
 This is required for the BIG-IQ license activation API request (see :ref:`license-pool` for hypervisor options).

-**New in DO 1.15** |br|
+**New in BIG-IP DO 1.15** |br|
-DO 1.15 adds the **tenant** property to the License class.
+BIG-IP DO 1.15 adds the **tenant** property to the License class.
 This property allows you to specify an optional description for the license.
 This feature is useful in autoscale solutions managed by a BIG-IQ.
-The DO tenant property is prepended to the BIG-IQ tenant property.
-The BIG-IQ tenant property is *management address,hostname* by default, so when using the DO property, it becomes *DO-tenant-property,management-address,hostname*.
+The BIG-IP DO tenant property is prepended to the BIG-IQ tenant property.
+The BIG-IQ tenant property is *management address,hostname* by default, so when using the BIG-IP DO property, it becomes *BIG-IP DO-tenant-property,management-address,hostname*.
 This feature is only supported when **reachable** is **false**.

 ..
-IMPORTANT:: The following declaration has been updated to include the new Tenant property introduced in DO 1.15.
+IMPORTANT:: The following declaration has been updated to include the new Tenant property introduced in BIG-IP DO 1.15.
 If you attempt to use it on a version prior to 1.15, it will fail.
 To use the example on a previous version, delete the **tenant** property at the bottom of the **License** class.

 .. literalinclude:: ../../examples/licenseViaBigIqPurchasedPoolUnreachable.json
    :language: json